 Assistance with Prenatal and Postpartum Learning and Education

-Intervention Services for Expecting and Parenting Males with Substance Use Disorder (SUD) or Who Are at Risk of Developing SUD
+Intervention Services for Expecting and Parenting Individuals with Substance Use Disorder (SUD) or Who Are at Risk of Developing SUD

-StarCare’s Parenting Awareness and Drug Risk Education Program (PADRE) coordinates with community agencies to provide pregnant and postpartum women with help to obtain the resources needed for mothers and their children at no cost.
+StarCare’s StarParent Program coordinates with community agencies to provide pregnant and postpartum women with help to obtain the resources needed for mothers and their children at no cost.

-- Evidence-based parenting education to schools, agencies and individuals that includes
+- Evidence-based parenting and substance use education to schools, community agencies and individuals that includes:

 - Reproductive health

 - Nurturing parenting values

 - Coordination of services with other community agencies to promote health and well-being of the individual and family